judilsteve/VerySimpleFileHost/README.md

   - **API driven.** VSFH is a RESTful JSON API with OpenAPI and Swagger UI integration (available in debug builds only).
 Don't like the included web interface?
 Build your own!
 Need to interact with a VSFH for automation/machine-to-machine purposes?
 No worries!
 Use the [OpenAPI toolkit](https://github.com/judilsteve/marvel-test/blob/master/openapi-generator-cli) to get up and running quickly with an auto-generated API client in your chosen language.

   - **Secure.** VSFH has configuration options that allow administrators to enforce the use (and frequent change of) strong passwords.
-It encrypts all traffic via HTTPS (with optional certificates from Let's Encrypt) and runs inside a Docker container (TODO_JU) to provide you with a virtual demilitarised-zone (DMZ).
+It encrypts all traffic via HTTPS (with optional certificates from Let's Encrypt).
+In the default installation configuration, VSFH runs as a hardened, non-root systemd service inside a hardened rootless container.
+Thus, VSFH is jailed behind multiple redundant layers of attack protection and confined to an extremely restrictive bastion container with a networking configuration that emulates a demilitarised-zone (DMZ) in software.

 # Features
 TODO_JU Screenshots